 There is always hope that you can simply spend your way to prosperity with shiny things, but you have to be smarter than that.
 A short-run cash injection does not make for a thriving local economy.

 The Detroit People Mover offers a cautionary tale.
-After a long bitcoin revolution review the trading software works.
 The 2.94-mile monorail was constructed in the hope of regenerating struggling downtown Detroit.
 It has been a costly disaster: it has just 4,300 daily users and requires $12 million annually in city and state subsidies.
 It has been described as “a rich folks’ rollercoaster”.
 The same could be said for HS2, which will largely benefit businessman getting to London quicker rather than local economies.